-Firstly, it is current practice under hedge accounting that profit and loss (P&L) is used for fair value hedges, while for cash flow hedges other comprehensive income (OCI) is used.
-As we consider the PRA being an approach replying on revaluation (and, thus, measurement of risks), it is closer to the idea of fair value hedges, which supports a P&L treatment.
-However, we note that a PRA with use of the OCI would have accounting mechanics different from those for cash flow hedges, since the PRA would recognise both the portfolio revaluation amount as well as measurement effects from risk management instruments (derivatives) in OCI - with offsetting effects -, while cash flow hedge accounting relies on accrual accounting - with no such offsetting.
-Further, we are aware that applying hedge accounting to equity instruments measured at FV-OCI also involves OCI recognition.

-Secondly, if the PRA through OCI were to be applied, one outcome of the PRA would no longer be achieved, which is that interest income and revaluation effects (caused by DRM) can be presented together.
-Thus, since interest income/expense is presented in the P&L, the revaluation adjustment from the PRA should be presented in the P&L as well.

-Lastly, the nature and purpose of OCI has been under discussion for years and with no clear direction so far.
+- Firstly, it is current practice that profit and loss (P&L) is used for fair value hedges, whereas other comprehensive income (OCI) is used for cash flow hedges.
+Since we consider the PRA being an approach relying on revaluation (and, thus, measurement of risks), it is closer to the concept of fair value hedges, which supports a P&L treatment.
+We note that a PRA with use of the OCI would have accounting mechanics different from those for cash flow hedges, since the PRA would recognise both the portfolio revaluation amount as well as measurement effects from risk management instruments (derivatives) in OCI with offsetting effects -, while cash flow hedge accounting relies on accrual accounting with no such offsetting.
+Further, we are aware that applying hedge accounting to equity instruments measured at FV through OCI also involves OCI recognition. - Secondly, if the PRA through OCI was to be applied, one outcome of the PRA would no longer be achieved, which is that interest income and revaluation effects (caused by DRM) can be presented together.
+Thus, since interest income/expense is presented in the P&L, the revaluation adjustment from the PRA should be presented in the P&L as well. - Lastly, the nature and purpose of OCI has been under discussion for years and with no clear direction so far.
 Hence, for the time being we do not support a PRA (or any potential alternative approach) that incorporates the use of OCI.